poshAJ/PoshToolbox/docs/Join-File.md

 ## DESCRIPTION

-The `Join-File` cmdlet combines the specified parts into a file.
+The `Join-File` function combines the specified parts into a file.

 ## EXAMPLES